michelin/kafkactl/README.md

 ## Apply

-This command allows you to deploy a resource.
+The `apply` command allows you to deploy a resource.

 ```console
 Usage: kafkactl apply [-hRvV] [--dry-run] [-f=<file>] [-n=<optionalNamespace>]